Food Security — Concept and India's Approach

 UPSC angle: PMGKAY 5-year extension (Jan 2024 – Dec 2028), Rs 11.80 lakh crore outlay, and the policy shift from subsidised (NFSA Rs 3/2/1 per kg) to free distribution are standard Prelims facts and critical Mains GS3 themes on fiscal sustainability of welfare.

 One Nation One Ration Card (ONORC) has reached universal coverage — enabled in all 36 States/UTs covering approximately 80 crore NFSA beneficiaries (nearly 100% of NFSA population).
-In calendar year 2024 alone, approximately 30 crore portability transactions were recorded in 11 months — delivering around 66 lakh metric tonnes (LMT) of food grains through inter-state and intra-state portability.
-Monthly portability transactions exceed 2.5 crore under PMGKAY distribution.
-100% digitisation of ration cards under NFSA has been achieved, enabling biometric authentication at point-of-sale devices across all states.
+Cumulative portability transactions have crossed 158.8 crore since launch (Year-End Review 2024, Department of Food and Public Distribution), delivering over 315.8 LMT food grains.
+In calendar year 2024 alone, approximately 30 crore portability transactions were recorded — delivering around 66 lakh metric tonnes (LMT) of food grains through inter-state and intra-state portability.
+Monthly portability transactions average ~3.5 crore under PMGKAY distribution. ~97% of all ONORC transactions are now conducted through biometric authentication via ePoS (electronic Point of Sale) devices.
+Over 20 crore ration cards are issued through more than 5.3 lakh POS-enabled Fair Price Shops nationwide.
+100% digitisation of ration cards under NFSA has been achieved.
+The Mera Ration 2.0 app (launched early 2026) provides real-time ration entitlement information on Android and iOS.

-UPSC angle: ONORC portability data (30 crore transactions in 2024, 2.5 crore/month), 100% ration card digitisation, and ONORC as a cooperative federalism achievement are key Mains GS3 themes on PDS reform and migrants' welfare.
+UPSC angle: ONORC portability data (158.8 crore cumulative as of year-end 2024, 30 crore in 2024 alone, 97% biometric), 100% ration card digitisation, and ONORC as a cooperative federalism achievement are key Mains GS3 themes on PDS reform and migrants' welfare.

 Current Affairs Connect